olasobhy/IBM-HR-Attrition-Dataset-Python-PowerBI/README.md

 ### Power BI Report

-- Explore interactive dashboards and reports to visualize HR metrics and attrition trends.
+- I visualize HR metrics and attrition trends.
-- Use the insights from the predictive models to inform decision-making and strategic planning.
+- From the IBM Attrition Dataset, it's evident that employees in the Scientific and Laboratory departments have a higher attrition rate.
+This trend is likely driven by lower salaries in comparison to other departments, despite these employees having a longer tenure at the company.